Effective One To One Math Teaching: What We’ve Learned From Delivering One Million Online Lessons

 First, we made changes to give the students choice over which method they wanted to proceed with; chunking or the standard algorithm for division.

-Next, we changed the lesson’s accompanying tutor notes to ensure tutors were using clear, simple language to help demystify this potentially confusing topic.
+Next, we changed the lesson’s accompanying tutor notes to ensure tutors were using clear, simple language to help demystify this potentially confusing topic, information that has now been directly embedded into Skye’s training.

 Finally, we updated the visuals of the lesson to help make it more digestible for students.